I. Financial support by the Society and role of the Council

-Normally all members travelling on behalf of ERA will have their expenses (i.e. travel, accommodation and, if contemplated, allowance) covered directly by ERA prior to the trip.
-If and when ERA must reimburse a person for these expenses, a specific form must be used.
+Normally all members travelling on behalf of ERA will have their expenses (i.e. travel, accommodation and, if contemplated, allowance) reimbursed after the trip.
+So that ERA can do this, a specific form must be used.

 ERA must follow its goals remaining independent, at all times, from the influence of industry.

 ERA however is conscious of the need to receive funding from industry for its initiatives.

 As a general rule all funding received by industry for ERA activities should be clearly disclosed in publicly accessible documents.

 It is preferable that industry funding is provided as an “unrestricted grant” or donation directly to ERA: the Council will then decide how to use the amounts received also taking into account the advice of the Chairs of the various ERA bodies.

 In certain cases, however, industry may fund specific initiatives: in these cases, a full disclosure of all funding must be reported, for final approval, to the Council when the annual report of the ERA body, or the funded activity/initiative is done.
 The ERA Council may decide to keep a certain amount of the funds allocated for administrative purposes.

 Industry, or industry representatives/employees, cannot be a board member of ERA committees/bodies/working groups, etc. or normally be invited as Speaker/Chair for the ERA meetings and Congress – please see below for more details regarding this specific matter:

 - Medical scientists – basic science scientists – technicians – engineers – employees – leaders receiving salaries and/or payments done on a regular basis directly by industry and working directly for industry will not be involved, directly or indirectly, in any ERA committee/body/working group, will not participate in said board meetings, production of papers and/or written recommendations;